phantomlsh/NikonKsAdapter/README.md

 ### Setup

-Copy the built dll file to the root directory of Micro-Manager 1.4 software.
+Copy the built dll file `mmgr_dal_NikonKsAdapter.dll` to the root directory of Micro-Manager 1.4 (or 2) software.
+The file can be found in the release of this repository.

-Install the Nikon's `KsCamInstaller_v2_1_2_3_x64`, and after intalling it, copy `KsCam.dll` from the installation directory to the root directory of Micro-Manager 1.4 Software as well.
+Install the Nikon's `KsCamInstaller_v2_1_2_3_x64`, and after intalling it, copy `KsCam.dll` from the installation directory to the root directory of Micro-Manager Software as well.

 Hopefully, you can now setup the NikonKsAdapter normally in the Micro-Manager 1.4